 Whereas central Golden Hill was markedly redeveloped during and after World War II, the northeastern section of the community experienced comparatively little physical change during this time.
-By the late 1940s, San Diego's electric streetcars had been decommissioned and their tracks removed or covered, yet in subsequent years South Park retained the form and character of a streetcar suburb.
+By the late 1940s, San Diego's electric streetcars had been decommissioned and their tracks removed, yet in subsequent years South Park retained the form and character of a streetcar suburb.
 During this period, most of South Park's homes and businesses remained intact, and little infill development had occurred.

 Between the 1960s and 1970s, Golden Hill witnessed marked changes in its demographic makeup.
-The availability of affordable apartments, in conjunction with the exodus of middle and upper class homeowners to the suburbs, meant that the once-exclusive community attracted an increasing number of working class residents, the majority of whom rented, rather than owned, their homes.
+The availability of affordable apartments, in conjunction with the exodus of middle and upper class homeowners to the suburbs, meant that the once-exclusive community attracted an increasing number of working class, the majority of whom rented, rather than owned, their homes.
 In time, central Golden Hill emerged as one of San Diego's most ethnically and economically diverse neighborhoods.
 Due to absentee landlords, little maintenance was completed on the neighborhood's aging structures and the condition of many structures deteriorated.

 Interest in Golden Hill was regenerated in the 1970s, when two national oil crises steered many middle-class professionals back into centralized, inner-city neighborhoods.
-As homeownership in Golden Hill steadily increased throughout the 1980s, there emerged a growing consciousness among residents to eradicate blight, reduce density and restore the community's historic character.
-In 1978, the City's Historical Resources Board designated the Golden Hill Historic District, a six block area bounded by Balboa Park on the north, 25th Street on the east, F Street on the south, and 24th on the west.
-Following the designation of the district, there was a
+As homeownership in Golden Holl steadily increased throughout the 1980s, there emerged a growing consciousness among residents to eradicate blight, reduce density and restore the community's historic character.
+In 1978, the City's Historical Resources Board designated the Golden Hill Historic District, a six block area bounded by Balboa Park on the north, 25th Street on the east, F Street on the south, and 24th Street on the west.

-Street on the west.
 Following the designation of the district, there was a concerted effort by property owners and community members to preserve and embrace the heritage and built environment in Golden Hill.